Valentina (album)

-Valentina is the eighth studio album by English rock band The Wedding Present.
+Valentina is the eighth studio album by English rock band the Wedding Present.
 It was released in the UK on 19 March 2012 by their record label, Scopitones.
 The North America release date was 20 March 2012, Japan 21 March 2012 and Oceania 23 March 2012.

 Background

 Valentina came four years after the band's previous album, El Rey.
 It was the first album since Saturnalia not to feature Terry de Castro on bass, although she did provide a few backing vocals.
 The album was produced by Andrew Scheps, who had previously worked with bands including U2, Red Hot Chili Peppers and Adele.
-Included in the eleven tracks is the only single to be taken from the album, You Jane, which was released as a single on 30 January 2012.
+Included in the eleven tracks is the only single to be taken from the album, "You Jane", which was released as a single on 30 January 2012.
 In May 2015 Valentina was re-recorded by David Gedge's other band Cinerama.

 Reception

-Mischa Pearlman of Record Collector said the album had Gedge on "fiery form, dishing out self-deprecating bilious invective with aplomb", adding that the "key to the success" with his lyrics lay in their "simplicity and their sardonic, sneering delivery".
+Mischa Pearlman of Record Collector said the album had Gedge in "fiery form, dishing out self-deprecating bilious invective with aplomb", adding that the "key to the success" with his lyrics lay in their "simplicity and their sardonic, sneering delivery".